-Use these free resources to get started on your child safe journey.
+Use our Guide to the Child Safe Standards to get started on your child safe journey.

 Cultural safety and diverse needs

 The Child Safe Standards encourage organisations to consider the diverse needs of children.

 General child safe policies and procedures sometimes overlook the needs of culturally diverse children and young people.
 The Royal Commission found that these children can experience heightened vulnerability because of their circumstances and require a more considered approach.
 For example, First Nations children may be less likely to disclose abuse because of a lack of cultural safety or fear of authorities intruding into their families and communities, based on historic experiences of systemic racism and abuse.

 Applying the Child Safe Standards allows organisations to pay particular attention to the cultural safety of children.
 Organisations are encouraged to engage with communities to ensure their child safe approach reflects the diversity of the children and communities they serve.